toolleeo/cli-apps/README.md

 * [eureka](https://github.com/simeg/eureka) - Store your ideas without leaving the terminal.
 * [Geeknote](https://github.com/jeffkowalski/geeknote) - A command line client for Evernote that can be use on Linux, FreeBSD and OS X.
 * [jnrl](https://github.com/maebert/jrnl) - Collect your thoughts and notes without leaving the command line.
+* [jot](https://github.com/araekiel/jot) - Jot is a feature-stripped version of Obsidian focused on rapid note management through the terminal.
+It uses the same format of storage as Obsidian.
 * [kb](https://github.com/gnebbia/kb) - A minimalist knowledge base manager.
 * [nb](https://github.com/xwmx/nb) - A command line and local web note‑taking, bookmarking, archiving, and knowledge base application.
 * [Noted](https://github.com/torbratsberg/noted) - Notes library, with viewer and shortcuts to add, delete and edit notes.